jiajunhe98/Probabilistic-Graphical-Models-and-Gaussian-Mixture-Models/README.md

 This repository contains:

-- Notes on Probabilistic Graphical Models: Representation
+- Notes on Probabilistic Graphical Models:
+  - Representation
-- Notes on Probabilistic Graphical Models: Inference
+  - Inference
-- Notes on Probabilistic Graphical Models: Learning
+  - Learning
 - An overview of Gaussian Mixture Models from the perspective of Probabilistic Graphical Models
 - Inference or Learning Methods in Gaussian Mixture Models
   - EM Algorithm